 SLO County Real Estate Services informed staff in late-December that they are unable to assist us valuating our current operations/maintenance facility.
 Staff worked with a commercial real estate broker to complete a market analysis, which suggested the purchase price option identified in our lease is close to the estimated value.
 Staff met with the property owner on January 25, but we were unable to agree on some of the terms in the sales agreement included in our lease.
+Staff will work with the broker to develop an alternate proposal in the coming weeks, and will request a closed session for the March Board meeting to review the proposal.

 Staff will also work with the broker to assist us in developing a possible lease extension proposal.
 That proposal will be brought before the Board at its May meeting.
-We will discuss some possible next steps during agenda item D-1.